enyosolutions/nginx-vhost-admin/README.md

   ```

 You can add more users and change passwords.

+> ⚠️  You should change the default password to something else.

 To disable this feature simply remove all the accounts from the `users` section.

 ### Installaton